MT VICTORIA SUMMIT

 This is a mostly camping trip.
 While in town we will stay at the Hilton in Port Moresby, once we are on Victoria we will be staying in tents.

-On the trail, we will have shared tents.
-We will also have 1 large meal tent where we will eat our breakfast and dinners if the weather outside is inclement.
+On the trail, we will have single tents.
+We will also have an area set aside where we will eat our breakfast and dinners.
 We will, of course, try to make each campsite as comfortable as possible with some great meals and views you can only get at 4000 meters above sea level.

 “The top of the range was a semi-plateau some six or eight miles wide, a scene of utter desolation.
 A howling wind, with nothing to break its force, lashed us pitilessly as we struggled forward.
 The great limestone outcrops seemed like bones poking through the crust of the earth.”